 You will be sent a contract for up to 51 weeks dependent on the site you have chosen.
 Christmas and Easter vacations are included so you don't have to remove your belongings over the holiday periods.

 All accommodation is fully furnished.
-Please click here to find a full inventory of what will be provided in your flat.
+View more on the inventory of what will be provided in your flat

 Included in the Rent